 You may be wondering what accident forgiveness is and how does accident forgiveness work.
 Tina Willis, a personal injury lawyer, explains it well.
 “Accident forgiveness guarantees that a driver’s auto insurance rate won’t increase if he or she gets into an accident.
 This often applies to other family members, too, including teenage drivers,” explains Tina Willis, a personal injury lawyer and owner of Tina Willis Law in Orlando, Fla.

 Coverage is limited, however, and there are limitations.
 For example, many companies require you to be accident-free for a certain number of years before you can be eligible for accident forgiveness.

 Companies also will limit how many accidents they will “forgive.”
 In many cases, this benefit covers only one accident per policy, not per driver.

 Some companies won’t offer accident forgiveness if you were involved in an accident during the prior five years.
 Others only forgive one accident for every three years of claim-free driving.

-Here is a list of the benefits and the drawbacks to keep in mind when considering accident forgiveness.
+Here is a list of the benefits and the drawbacks to keeping in mind when considering accident forgiveness insurance.